 By following some of these recommendations listed here, you and your neighbors may make it through a meal without constant sniffles and sneezes.

-To learn more about carpet and the allergies it may encourage, try some of the links on the next page.
+To learn more about carpet and the allergies it may encourage, try some of the links below.